calincru/Y-Combinator/README.md

 ```scheme
 (define factorial0 (almost-factorial identity))
 ```
-The interesting thing is factorial0 will correctly compute the factorial for all natural numbers up to and including zero (you'll see soon why we express it this way).
+The interesting thing is that factorial0 will correctly compute the factorial for all natural numbers up to and including zero (you'll see soon why we express it this way).

 Now, what if we do this:
 ```scheme